 What's my final opinion about FlutterFlow?
 Should you get it now, shortlist it, or avoid it?

-Get it now if you’ve got technical and coding experience and a database.
-You’ll be right at home because you’ll understand the building interface’s tech-centric jargon and details, and you’ll be able to patch in your customized code.
+Get it now if you've got technical and coding experience and are comfortable managing your own database infrastructure.
+You'll be right at home because you'll understand the building interface's tech-centric jargon and details, and you'll be able to patch in your customized code.

-Shortlist it if you’re a techie but aren’t sure if you want to go with an option with more flexible pricing tiers.
+Shortlist it if you're a techie but aren't sure if you want to invest in learning the platform plus managing separate database costs on top of the subscription.

-If you aren’t technical and want an app-building platform that allows anyone to make a professional-looking and powerful app, check out Adalo.
-You can easily start building right after signing up.
-Adalo also has 5 pricing options, including a very powerful and generous free version.
+If you aren't technical and want an app-building platform that allows anyone to make a professional-looking and powerful app, Adalo is the better choice.
+You can easily start building right after signing up—no database setup required, no coding knowledge needed.
+Adalo offers flexible pricing starting at $36/month for full app store publishing with unlimited usage and no record caps.

 Publish your app as a web app and a native mobile app that users can download on the app stores.
 When you create your app with Adalo, you'll have the potential to get your app in front of millions.